Skip to main content

 anyOf

-The anyOf rule type allows you to specify a set of rules that are considered fulfilled if at least any one of the rules in the set is satisfied.
-In other words, the anyOf rule type works like the logical OR operation.
-The following object type specifies an editor-or-viewer relation that is implicitly granted if the editor OR the viewer relation are present:
+The anyOf operation allows you to specify a set of rules that are considered fulfilled if at least one of the rules in the set is satisfied.
+In other words, it works like the logical OR operation.
+The following object type specifies an editor-or-viewer relation that is inherited if the user is an editor OR if the user is a viewer:

 {